scolapicchioni/blazor/Lab02/readme.md

 Of course nothing is actually *working*, but we can already start plugging our service to our UI.

-- On the `Solution Explorer`, right click on the `Dependencies` folder of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project
-- Select `Add Project Reference`
-- Check the checkbox next to `PhotoSharingApplication.Frontend.Core`
-- Click `Ok`

 To use our service in the `AllPhotos` page, we need to perform a couple of steps, also described in the [Blazor Dependency Injection documentation](https://docs.microsoft.com/en-gb/aspnet/core/blazor/fundamentals/dependency-injection?view=aspnetcore-6.0&pivots=webassembly)

 1. Register the service